valkey-io/valkey-doc/topics/modules-api-ref.md

 **Available since:** 7.2.0

-Get the private data that was previusely set on a blocked client
+Get the private data that was previously set on a blocked client

 <span id="ValkeyModule_BlockClientSetPrivateData"></span>